 Rice Cooker- So you have a rice cooker, do you?
 Lucky for you this is another great method to make quinoa!
 Like every method we’ve mentioned above, use a ratio of 1:2 quinoa to liquid.

-Easy Quinoa Recipes
+Easy Quinoa Recipe

 - Let simmer for around 15 minutes or until all water has absorbed.
 Stay close to your quinoa as I’ve found sometimes it can easily boil over if your burner is on too high.

-- Remove lid, fluff with a fork and serve immediately
+- Remove lid, fluff with a fork, and serve immediately

 - Water: the standard ratio of quinoa to water is 1 to 2, however, we love when our quinoa has a little bit of a bite to it, which is why we prefer 1 to 1.75.